RebElba42/CallSignTrainer/README.md

 1. **Start**: Click "Start" to begin the training.
 2. **Settings**: Adjust speed, pause, repetitions, noise, and QSB as desired.
-3. **Pause/Resume**: You can pause and resume the training at any time.
+3. **Stop/Start**: You can Stop and Start the training at any time.
 4. **Language**: Select German or English.

 ## Notes